The Man Who Sold the World (album): Reissues

 The Man Who Sold the World was first released on CD by RCA in 1984.
 The album was reissued by Rykodisc/EMI in 1990 with bonus tracks, including a 1971 rerecording of "Holy Holy" that had originally been issued as a B-side in 1974.
 "Holy Holy" was incorrectly described in the liner notes as the original single version recorded in 1970.
 Bowie vetoed inclusion of the earlier recording, and the single remained its only official release until 2015, when it was included on Re:Call 1, part of the Five Years (1969–1973) compilation.
 Additionally, the liner notes incorrectly listed the personnel for "Lightning Frightening" as those who played with Bowie during the Space Oddity period, when in fact the personnel were members of the Arnold Corns sessions proto-group.

 In 1999, The Man Who Sold the World was reissued again by Virgin/EMI, without the bonus tracks but with 24-bit digitally remastered sound.
 In 2015, the album was remastered for the Five Years (1969–1973) box set.
 It was released on CD, vinyl and digital formats, both as part of the compilation and separately.

 On 6 November 2020, the album was reissued by Parlophone under its working title of Metrobolist to commemorate its 50th anniversary.
 The reissue featured an updated version of the original Weller artwork as its official cover.
-For this release, Visconti remixed every song, except "After All", because he felt the original mix (as remastered in 2015) was "perfect as is".
+For this release, Visconti remixed every song, except "After All", because he felt the 2015 remastered mix was "perfect as is".
 In 2021, a companion 2-CD set called The Width of a Circle was announced to celebrate the 50th anniversary of the British release.
-A press notice stated that the collection, released on 28 May, will "feature non-album singles, a BBC In Concert session, music for a TV play and further Visconti remixes wrapping up (Bowie's) recordings from 1970 and revealing the first sonic steps toward Hunky Dory".
+A press notice stated that the collection, released on 28 May, features "non-album singles, a BBC In Concert session, music for a TV play and further Visconti remixes wrapping up (Bowie's) recordings from 1970 and revealing the first sonic steps toward Hunky Dory".